-Recognizing that the success of our new hospital is closely linked to the overall health of people in Cowichan communities, Island Health spearheaded a comprehensive Cowichan Health & Care Plan to integrate our services in ways that help people thrive, maintain their health, and avoid unplanned hospital stays by identifying and developing more appropriate ways to deliver the best out-of-hospital care possible in the Cowichan region.
+At Island Health, we recognize that the success of our new hospital is closely tied to the overall health and wellbeing of the Cowichan region.
+That’s why we have created the Cowichan Health & Care Plan, a comprehensive initiative aimed at integrating our services in ways that help people thrive, maintain their health and avoid unplanned hospital stays.

 The Plan identifies evidence-based options to reduce hospital utilization and promote health and wellness for people in the region by involving local partners in health service planning and implementation.

-During fiscal year 2021/22, these enhanced services saved more than 4,700 bed days, which means people who require a hospital stay will have better access to the care they need, and can recover with appropriate supports, in the most appropriate care setting.
+As of April 2023, the Cowichan Health & Care Plan’s enhanced services have saved over 10,000 bed days at the current hospital since the plan was initiated in the fall of 2021; which means people who require a hospital stay will have better access to the care they need, and can recover with appropriate supports, in the most appropriate care setting.

-Here are some examples of work currently underway to support better health and wellness across the Cowichan region:
+Here are some examples of work currently underway to support better health and wellness across the Cowichan region and increase capacity at the current and future CDH:

 An assessment, education and support service for people with moderate to severe chronic obstructive pulmonary disease (COPD) symptoms has been created within Cowichan’s Community Health Services (CHS) division.
 The COPD team consists of a registered respiratory therapist, pharmacist and behavioral health clinician, with access to the larger CHS team.